RetroDECK/ES-DE/USERGUIDE.md

 **Name**

-This is the game that will be shown when browsing the gamelist.
+This is the name that will be shown when browsing the gamelist.
 If no sortname has been defined, the games are sorted using this field.

 **Sortname** _(files only)_

 This entry makes it possible to change the sorting of a game without having to change its name.
-For instance it can be used to sort _"Mille Miglia"_ as _"1000 Miglia"_ or _"The Punisher"_ as _"Punisher, The"_.
-Be aware though that the 'Jump to...' quick selector will base its index on the first character of the sortname if it exists for a game, which could be slightly confusing in some instances when quick jumping in the gamelist.
+For instance it can be used to sort _Mille Miglia_ as _1000 Miglia_ or _The Punisher_ as _Punisher, The_.
+Be aware though that the _Jump to..._ quick selector on the game options menu will base its index on the first character of the sortname if it exists for a game, which could be slightly confusing in some instances when quick jumping in the gamelist.

 **Description**